mbuotidem/mbuotidem.github.io/content/blog/github-codespaces-aws-spiffe-spire-iamra/index.md

 +++
-title = "Grant AWS Access to GitHub Codespaces via SPIFFE/SPIRE & IAM Roles Anywhere" slug = "grant-aws-access-to-codespaces-via-spiffe-spire-iam-roles-anywhere" description = "Learn how to authenticate your GitHub Codespace to AWS using SPIRE-issued X.509 certificates and AWS IAM Roles Anywhere" date = "2025-05-19"
+title = "Secure AWS API Authentication for GitHub Codespaces using SPIFFE and IAM Roles Anywhere" slug = "grant-aws-access-to-codespaces-via-spiffe-spire-iam-roles-anywhere" description = "Learn how to authenticate your GitHub Codespace to AWS using SPIRE-issued X.509 certificates and AWS IAM Roles Anywhere" date = "2025-05-19"